inpsyde/composer-asset-compiler/docs/010-Packages_Configuration_in_Root.md

 }
 ```

-In such cases, _Composer Assets Compiler_ permit to have a more compact configuration via the usage of defaults.
+In such cases, _Composer Assets Compiler_ allow us to have a more compact configuration via the usage of defaults.

 For example: